English

 Africa hidden secrets: the Datooga of Tanzania

-Trabocchi: the tailspin of the giant spiders jetting on the sea
+Trabocchi: tailspin of the giant spiders jetting on the sea

+Trabocchi are an old fishing machine.
+They are common along the Southeastern coast of Italy, specifically in Abruzzo and Puglia.
 At the extreme point of the right-hand promontory, on a bank of rocks the Trabocco stretched, a strange fishing machine, constructed entirely of beams and planks, like a colossal spider-web.
-(Gabriele D’Annunzio, The Triumph of Death) A Trabocco is an old fishing machine.
-It’s common along the Southeastern coast of Italy, specifically in Abruzzo and
+(Gabriele D’Annunzio, The Triumph of

-This is the story of a dark night—the darkest night of the year—at least, that is what they say in Southern Italy.
-It is a night lit up by fascinating bonfires.
-We are in Nusco, in Campania, province of Avellino, the green and hilly Irpinia.
-Nusco Nusco sits on a windy hilltop at almost a thousand meters
+This is the story of a dark night —the darkest night of the year—at least, that is what they say in Nusco.
+It is a night litup by fascinating bonfires.
+Nusco Nusco lies in Campania, province of Avellino, in the green and hilly Irpinia.
+It sits on a windy hilltop at almost a thousand meters in

 A visit to the floating section of Cesenatico Museum